Frederick Maxfield, PhD

-Fred Maxfield is the Vladimir Horowitz and Wanda Toscanini Horowitz Distinguished Professor and Chair of the Department of Biochemistry at Weill Cornell Medical College.
-He is also the interim Chair of the Department of Cell & Developmental Biology.He received a PhD in Chemistry from Cornell University and was a postdoctoral fellow at the National Cancer Institute.
+Fred Maxfield is the Vladimir Horowitz and Wanda Toscanini Horowitz Distinguished Professor in the Department of Biochemistry at Weill Cornell Medical College.He received a PhD in Chemistry from Cornell University and was a postdoctoral fellow at the National Cancer Institute.
 Before coming to Weill Cornell, he was a Professor at NYU School of Medicine and Columbia University Medical Center.
 He is interested in the use of quantitative methods measure dynamic processes in cells.
 These studies have included analysis of endosome pH, kinetic mapping of endocytic pathways, and studies of cholesterol transport.
 Translational applications of these methods include (1) studies of the interactions of macrophages with lipoproteins and with dead cells, (2) analysis of the degradation of Alzheimer’s amyloid plaque by microglia, and (3) development of novel therapies for Niemann-Pick C disease.

 Santiago Solé-Domènech received his Ph.D in Medical Science from Karolinska Institute (Stockholm, Sweden) in 2012.
 Before that, he obtained his bachelor degree in Chemistry from Girona University in 2006 (Girona, Spain).
 Santiago joined the Maxfield lab as a postdoctoral associate in 2013.
 He is interested in the study of microglia endocytosis, lysosomal pH, and the role played by these processes in Alzheimer’s disease.
 In the Maxfield lab, Santiago uses intravital and confocal microscopy and various other digital analysis techniques to study lysosomal dynamics and pH, both in-vivo and in-vitro, in microglia.
 The main goal of Santiago's work is to develop therapies that enhance the degradative capacity of myeloid cells as alternative to amyloid-beta immunotherapy.